spinsage/fastify-yt-rest/README.md

 <br><br>

 # Let us know!
-We at [**Spinsage Technologies**](https://www.spinsage.com/) provide digital consultancy, web and mobile app development services.
+We at [**Spinsage**](https://www.spinsage.com/) provide digital consultancy, web and mobile app development services.
 For enquiries, we can be reached at contact@spinsage.com.

 Do let us know if you have any queries or suggestions regarding our work.